Large venues react to proposed health order in Sedgwick County

 Hartke said he had little hope concerts would happen this year anyways.

-Plus with live music tours on hold, he said venues are taking a 98 percent hit in loss revenue.
+Plus with live music tours on hold, he said venues are taking a 98% hit in lost revenue.
 He said Wave along with other venues around the country and the National Independent Venue Association are lobbying Washington to provide federal relief to help stay afloat.
 It’s part of a national campaign called Save Our Stages.

 With the spike in cases around the county, he feels banning large gatherings is the right move.